blueprint-platform/codegen-blueprint/docs/policies/what-we-do-not-guarantee.md

 ## Final Statement

-Codegen Blueprint is designed to be **deliberate, constrained, and enforceable**.
+Codegen Blueprint is designed to be **deliberate, constrained, and guardrails-driven**.

 Its strength comes from: